Table of Contents

 StartProtection Method

-// Starting position protection with Take Profit and Stop Loss
+// Start position protection with Take Profit and Stop Loss levels

 StartProtection(TakeValue, StopValue);